jouellnyc/BB-ESP32-KIOSK/README.md

 #### Setup
 At boot the esp32 launches a wifi SSID named 'bbkiosk32' and a password of '123456789'.

-Connect your mobile phone to it.
+Connect your mobile phone/PC w/wifi to that SSID.

 There will be no Internet Access via this ssid: